 The Role and Purpose of an Expert Witness

 A forensic expert witness provides their independent opinion that is based upon the evidence considered and examined and can be employed jointly or by a single party within legal proceedings.
 They should have knowledge or experience of a particular field that is beyond that of a normal individual and their duty is to provide a Court or Tribunal an impartial opinion on aspects within their expertise that may be disputed.

 They have a main function to express their independent opinion based on the information and forensic evidence that is available and have an overriding duty to the court and not to the individual or lawyers who have instructed them, therefore the findings and opinion provided must be completely independent of those instructing them.

-Expert witness services are required it is necessary for an opinion to be provided in order to resolve a dispute within legal proceedings.
+Expert witness services are required when it is necessary for an opinion to be provided in order to resolve a dispute within legal proceedings.
 In some circumstances that issue may be resolved by the use of an expert, however, they may also be required to attend court to provide testimony or to discuss their findings with another expert instructed by a different party within the proceedings.

 Following the completion of a computer or mobile phone forensic report, the parties involved in the proceedings can ask questions and clarification may then be required that then also form part of the evidence considered by the court.

 I would thank you for all the work undertaken on our behalf and the part of the Defendant over the last few months over which the case has proceeded which was greatly appreciated by ourselves.
 Should I have any cases which involve computer cases in the future I will not hesitate to seek to instruct yourself and Athena Forensics on any such occasions.